tardis-sn/tardis-sn.github.io/content/gsoc/ideas.md

 **Description:** STARDIS generates synthetic spectra for stars, given a set of parameters.
 These spectra can then be compared to real observations to give us information about the conditions inside that star’s atmosphere.
 STARDIS is a new companion code to TARDIS, and has not yet been optimised.
 The goal of this project is to increase the speed of STARDIS using [Numba](https://numba.readthedocs.io/en/stable/index.html) by allowing slower parts of STARDIS to be run [in parallel](https://numba.readthedocs.io/en/stable/user/parallel.html), and allowing for them to be run on the GPU using Numba’s [CUDA capabilities](https://numba.readthedocs.io/en/stable/cuda/index.html).
 As a reference, this has been done in TARDIS with the formal integral.
 The regular Numba version (with parts parallelized) can be found [here](https://github.com/tardis-sn/tardis/blob/master/tardis/montecarlo/montecarlo_numba/formal_integral.py).
 Then, there is also a version written with CUDA [here](https://github.com/tardis-sn/tardis/blob/master/tardis/montecarlo/montecarlo_numba/formal_integral_cuda.py).
 Increasing the speed of STARDIS will allow research to be done rapidly using our tools.

 **First objective:**

+### Model implementation in Gamma-ray code
+**Difficulty:** Moderate to advanced
+**Astronomy Knowledge Needed:** None
+**Mentors:** Andrew Fullard, Vicente Amado Olivo **Programming skills required:** Git, Python **Description:** TARDIS has a set of classes that contain important information for the simulation and act as storage classes.
+[The model class](https://github.com/tardis-sn/tardis/blob/9a32544c99ce9f10b53e4b430f008d27a7093e8f/tardis/model/base.py#L81) is one of them.
+The model has been restructured to store only what it needs to.
+A gamma-ray transport code has been developed to make use of the TARDIS infrastructure.
+However, the gamma-ray transport code does not use this updated model object.
+To safely remove outdated model classes, the gamma-ray deposition code should be updated to use the new model object, with any changes made to the model object as needed, or a subclass created.

+### Import and store NNDC deposition data
+**Difficulty:** Moderate
+**Astronomy Knowledge Needed:** None
+**Mentors:** Andrew Fullard, ?
+**Programming skills required:** Git, Python, pandas **Description:** Carsus currently stores atomic transition data.
+TARDIS has a new module that transports gamma-rays that are created by nuclear decay.
+Nuclear decay data are stored by the NNDC in a format that is difficult to read and compile called ENSDF.
+The NNDC also provides a parser for this data online called “radlist”.
+This project will use the ENSDF archives from NNDC and the parser to download, process, and store nuclear decay data for all available isotopes in the Carsus HDF output.
+**First objective:** In a jupyter notebook, use the requests.post function of Python to download the result as a json from this page: https://www.nndc.bnl.gov/radlist/radlist2.jsp.
+You should pass in an ENSDF file and the requested format into the data dictionary.
+You can acquire an ENSDF file from this page: https://www.nndc.bnl.gov/nudat3/indx_dec.jsp by entering “Co56” (Cobalt 56) into the Nucleus input field.